Meet The TOMS OFFROAD Leadership Team

 Quality Assurance Director

 I was 15 and eager for my first car.
 While discussing options with my parents, my uncle suggested, “Why don’t you get him a '70s Bronco?”
-We went to look at one locally—a mildly lifted, 351W-powered custom half-cab beast with a fresh coat of turquoise paint.
+We went to look at one locally, a mildly lifted, 351W-powered custom half-cab beast with a fresh coat of turquoise paint.
 The seller proudly boasted about being able to burn out in 4WD, and that was the end of the conversation.
-“It’s too much machine for a 16-year-old,” my dad said—but I was hooked.
+“It’s too much machine for a 16-year-old,” my dad said, but I was hooked.

-Less than a year later, I had finally worn my parents down and was allowed to get my first Bronco—a 1975 Blue Ranger, purchased from Tom.
+Less than a year later, I had finally worn my parents down and was allowed to get my first Bronco, a 1975 Blue Ranger, purchased from Tom.
 I still own it to this day.
 That Bronco became a great learning experience for me, from basic maintenance and buffing the paint to full engine and transmission replacements.

 I’ve made countless great memories with my Bronco and continue to meet amazing people through the Bronco community.
 My fondest moments have been wheeling the Rubicon and Moab with my wife and friends.
-When I talk to other Bronco owners, I always encourage them to build their vehicles to be used and enjoyed however they see fit—to make memories with family and friends, just like I’ve done for decades.
+When I talk to other Bronco owners, I always encourage them to build their vehicles to be used and enjoyed however they see fit, and to make memories with family and friends, just like I’ve done for decades.

 Ernesto Bugarin